Little Flowers of St. Francis: History

-Living as he did a century after the death of St. Francis, Ugolino was dependent on hearsay for much of his information; part of it he is said to have learned from Fra Giacomo da Massa, who had been well known and esteemed by the companions of the saint.
+Living as he did a century after the death of Francis, Ugolino was dependent on hearsay for much of his information; part of it he is said to have learned from Giacomo da Massa, who had been well known and esteemed by the companions of Francis.
 Whatever may have been the sources from which Ugolino derived his materials, the fifty-three chapters that constitute the Latin work in question seem to have been written before 1328.

 Stories

 Written a century and a half after the death of Francis of Assisi, the text is not regarded as an important primary source for the saint's biography.
-However, it has been the most popular account of his life and relates many colourful anecdotes, miracles and pious examples from the lives of Francis and his followers (such as Brother Juniper).
-These poetic stories shed much light upon the genesis and development of the following of Saint Francis.
+However, it has been the most popular account of his life and relates many colourful anecdotes, miracles and pious examples from the lives of Francis and his followers.
+These poetic stories shed much light upon the genesis and development of the following of Francis.